Ebazhanov/linkedin-skill-assessments-quizzes/autodesk-maya/autodesk-maya-quiz.md

 - [ ] The model is animated by a deformer
 - [ ] Input nodes must be adjusted

 #### Q28.
 You have set up a particular node--such as a camera, light, or shape--with specific settings that you want to use in the future.
-What feature allows you to store and retrive all parameters for a particular node type?
+What feature allows you to store and retrieve all parameters for a particular node type?

 - [ ] object template
 - [x] Content Browser